mattstyles/previn/README.md

     }

     update() {
-        // No need to call super here unless you want to use Object:update }
+        // No need to call super here unless you want to use BaseObject:update }
 }
 ```